HannaMoum/BioSim/docs/sim_and_island.rst

 The island module
 ---------------------
-The island module provides necessary maps for the island, to ensure a dynamic evolution consisting of migration and interaction for all animals.
+The island module provides necessary maps for the island to ensure a dynamic evolution consisting of migration and interaction for all animals.
 All life and actions stays within the island.